-When choosing a Medicare Advantage Part C plan, you’ll need to consider the different plan types to ensure proper coverage.
+When choosing a Part C plan, you’ll need to consider the different plan types to ensure proper coverage.
 We’ve broken down each plan type to help you better understand coverage options.

 Health Maintenance Organization (HMO)

-For beneficiaries with HMO plans to receive coverage for care; you must receive services from health care providers in your plan’s network.
+For beneficiaries with HMO plans to receive coverage for care, you must receive services from doctors in your plan’s network.

-Some plans, however, will allow you to get care from an out-of-network provider; although, the cost will be higher.
-This is formally known as a Medicare Advantage HMO with a point-of-service (POS) option.
+Some plans allow you to get care from an out-of-network doctor; although, the cost will be higher.
+Being able to see out of network doctors on an HMO means there is a point-of-service (POS) option.

 For most, a referral requirement for a specialist is in place.

-Should your doctor or health care provider leave, your plan notifies you.
-Following notification, you’ll be able to choose another doctor within the plan.
+Should your doctor or health care doctor leave, your plan notifies you.
+Following notification, you’ll be able to choose another doctor within the program.

 Preferred Provider Organization (PPO)

-With PPO plans, you’ll pay less when visiting doctors, hospitals or any type of health care provider when they belong to the plan’s network.
+With PPO plans, you’ll pay less when visiting doctors, hospitals, or any health care provider when they belong to the plan’s network.

-Each PPO gives freedom to go to hospitals and/or see specialists/doctors that aren’t on your plan’s list.
-Be mindful though, as these services come with additional costs.
+Each PPO gives freedom to go to hospitals and see specialists/doctors that aren’t on your plan’s list.
+Be mindful, though, as these services come with additional costs.

-PPO plans give you the freedom to see any type of doctor.
-Opposite of HMO, it’s not necessary to choose a primary care physician with PPO and referrals aren’t a must to see a specialist.
+PPO plans give you the freedom to see any doctor.
+Opposite of HMO, it’s not necessary to choose a primary care doctor with PPO, and referrals aren’t a must.

-Medicare PFFS plans are different from other types of Medicare Advantage plan.
-Beneficiaries can seek health care from any Medicare physician, provider, or hospital that agrees to the plan’s payment terms and grants treatment of services.
+PFFS plans are different from other types of MA plan.
+Beneficiaries can seek health care from any Medicare doctor, or hospital that agrees to the plan’s payment terms and grants treatment of services.

-Nevertheless, not all providers will accept the PFFS plan’s payment terms.
+Nevertheless, not all doctors will accept the PFFS plan’s payment terms.

-Of course, the cost will be higher; but you have options for an out-of-network health care provider and hospitals if they agree with the plan’s terms.
-PFFS plans may cover costs of prescription drugs; if not, you may enroll in a Medicare Part D Plan.
+Of course, the cost will be higher; but you have options for out-of-network health care doctors and hospitals if they agree with the plan’s terms.
+PFFS plans may cover the costs of prescription drugs; if not, you may enroll in a Part D Plan.

-PFFS Plans don’t require choosing a primary care doctor; certain Medicare PFFS Plans have arrangements with a specific network of providers.
+PFFS Plans don’t require choosing a primary care doctor; certain PFFS Plans have arrangements with a specific network of doctors.

-In contrast, out-of-network providers and hospitals can choose not to treat you in non-emergency situations.
-For emergencies, hospitals and other health care providers/doctors may not refuse you treatment.
+In contrast, out-of-network doctors and hospitals can choose not to treat you in non-emergency situations.
+For emergencies, hospitals, and other health care doctors may not refuse you treatment.

 Special Needs Plans (SNP)

 Special Needs Plans restricts enrollment to individuals with specific diseases or disabilities.
-These plans adjust provider choices, benefits, and drug formularies to best meet the medical needs of the group they serve.
+These plans adjust doctor choices, benefits, and drug formularies to meet best the medical needs of the group they serve.

-SNPs have specialists in the diseases or conditions that their members suffer from.
-You should get your services and care from health care providers and hospitals in your Medicare SNP network.
+SNPs have specialists in the diseases or conditions that their members endure.
+You should get your services and care from doctors and hospitals in your SNP network.

 Emergency care for a sudden illness or injury is the exception, as immediate treatment is a must.

-- Members must have a primary care physician or a care coordinator to assist with health care needs
+- Members must have a primary care doctor or a care coordinator to assist with health care needs

 - Members will need a referral from their doctor before seeing a specialist